fitzgen/django-wysiwyg-forms/README.md

 TODO
 ----

-* Saving forms from the UI

-* Message manager in the UI
+* Docs for the UI code

 * Apply selected patches from other branches